sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 Non-Compliance
 ==============
 Contributions which that appear to violate this principle can be summarily closed or removed.
-Repeated non-compliance may influence future engagement possibles.
+Repeated non-compliance may be considered a code of conduct violation.

 Value and Project Effort
 ========================